Tranzakt/Visual-Laravel/README.md

 spaghetti code, with a few huge objects, that is difficult or impossible to maintain, and a UI that was somewhat clunky.

-By using Laravel (and its ecosystem) VL can take advantage of a massive amount of functionality that is already available and mature, and focus on providing only the additional functionality needed on top of that.

-(We also hope to be able to spin off any useful functionality as new packages to add to the Laravel ecosystem, allowing this functionality to be reused in other tools in the future.)

 It is expected that VL will provide three key benefits:

 1. Access by less experienced developers, with far less programming skill and Laravel/PHP expertise needed - opening the Laravel ecosystem to a whole new base of developers.
    (Fabrik was a reasonable tool for inexperienced programmers wanting to deliver simple table-driven functionality.
-   One web developer used it for larger professional projects, but my own attempts failed due to frequent bugs and a very-low-productivity UX.)
+   One web development company used it for larger professional projects, but my own attempts failed due to frequent bugs and a very-low productivity UX.)

-2. Greater productivity for experienced developers - even with the level of utility functionality provided by Laravel, Eloquent etc., coding a Laravel project still requires using the same definitions to code multiple coordinated sets of code (e.g. migrations/factories/seeds/models/tests or routes/views/controllers/tests).
+2. Greater productivity for experienced developers - even with the level of utility functionality provided by Laravel, Eloquent etc., coding a Laravel project still requires using the same definitions to code multiple coordinated sets of code (e.g. migrations/factories/seeds/models/tests or routes/views/controllers/tests etc.).
    Using a single application model to generate all these files should deliver significant efficiencies.
    This will depend on having an excellent, performant UX, which makes creating the model easy.

-3. Improved code quality - auto-generated code can be made to conform to coding best practices, can generate code that you might not take the time to create (like factories, seeders, functional and unit tests), knows what database queries will be run and so can (in due course) determine what indexes are needed and test the queries (EXPLAIN) to confirm that indexes are used, only load relations and columns that are going to actually be used and avoid n+1 situations, automatically cache (and invalidate) read-only database queries etc. etc. etc.
+3. Improved code quality - auto-generated code can be made to conform to a range of coding best practices, can generate code that you might not take the time to create if you were coding manually (like factories, seeders, functional and unit tests), knows what database queries will be run and so can determine what indexes are needed and test the queries (EXPLAIN) to confirm that indexes are used, only load relations and columns that are going to actually be used and avoid n+1 situations, automatically cache (and invalidate) read-only database queries etc. etc. etc.

+By using Laravel (and its ecosystem) VL can take advantage of a massive amount of functionality that is already available and mature, and focus on providing only the additional functionality needed on top of that.

+(Equally, if we create any functionality that could be useful to others, like Laravel itself we can spin-off new packages to add to the Laravel ecosystem.)

 ### So how will it work from the user perspective?